project-hatohol/HAPI-2.0-Specification/en/README.md

 When HAP completes to connect to Hatohol server,  send all host parent relations to use "ALL" option to Hatohol server.

-In case of use "UPDATE" option, send difference of host parent relations that based on lastInfo that got from [getLastInfo](#user-content-getlastinfomethod) or saved in internal to Hatohol server.
+When using "UPDATE" option, send difference of host parent relations that based on lastInfo that got from [getLastInfo](#user-content-getlastinfomethod) or saved in internal to Hatohol server.

 ***Request(params)***